Leave it to Charlie: Guest

-Harry Hutchins

-Harry Hutchins is a caretaker that works for the Lancastrian Insurance Company.
-Before he was originally a thief that stole money, but after he got a suspended sentence flee he eventually changed and stopped stealing money.
-He later on gets to work as a caretaker at the Lancastrian Insurance Company in order to help him improve.
-While he works there he's often quite sleepy, slow-moving, and somewhat oblivious, mainly when he is caught falling fast asleep.
-Sometimes when no one is watching him he tends to go into the store rooms to flirt with Florence McGee, although he sometimes gets caught doing it.
-Florence McGee likes him for what he is.

-Desmond ffolliott

-Desmond ffolliott is the boss of the Lancastrian Insurance Company.
-He is often seen having meetings with Arthur Simister about experimental or unconventional ideas he has related towards office management and insurance practices.
-He sometimes goes to Arthur's house for a drink or to enjoy a meal.
-He is also willing for anyone to come and work for him.

 Episodes

 The series ran for four series, comprising 26 episodes, on ITV from 13 July 1978 to 25 March 1980.
 The episodes ran for an approximate duration of 30 minutes.
 All 26 episodes of this series are fully intact but sadly none of the episodes have been released on VHS, DVD or on any other home media platforms.
 The series is however available to watch at the British Film Institute, although five episodes are not available to watch from their archive.
 Additionally, selected episodes are available to view on YouTube.